Create books automatically¶

-Create books from a template¶
+Create a book from a simple template¶

 Jupyter Book lets you quickly generate a book structure from templates.
 This section covers the process of creating a template book and building it as an alternative to manually creating the files in your book.